robertpiosik/CodeWebChat/README.md

 - `Code Web Chat: No context chat` - Open chatbot without any context.
 - `Code Web Chat: No context chat using...` - Same as above, but with preset selection.
 - `Code Web Chat: Edit Context in Chat` - Type instructions and open chatbot with default preset.
-- `Code Web Chat: Edit Context in Chat using...` - Type instructions and open chatbot with preset selection.
+- `Code Web Chat: Edit Context in Chat using...` - Same as above, but with preset selection.
 - `Code Web Chat: Edit Context to Clipboard` - Enter instructions and copy prompt to clipboard.

 ### Context